Balık ekmek (fish sandwich) ★ 4.7

 Black-shell mussels stuffed with spiced rice, currants, pine nuts and cinnamon, served from street trays with a wedge of lemon for one lira a piece.

 History: A Greek and Armenian Istanbul tradition rooted in the late Ottoman period, midye dolma is sold by hand-cart sellers across Beyoğlu, Karaköy and Eminönü.
-The street version remains the canonical one; most restaurant attempts undersell the spice mix.
+The mussels come from the Bosphorus and Marmara, stuffed with pilaf perfumed with cinnamon, allspice, currants and pine nuts and steamed until the shells barely open.
+The street version remains the canonical one, eaten while standing at the cart with a squeeze of lemon.
+Most restaurant attempts undersell the spice mix.

 Where to try it: Şampiyon Kokoreç